top of page

 6. If you are scheduled for the first or last shift of an event, your scheduled shift time includes setting up or tearing down a booth / table / display.

 7. Smoking by-laws must be observed.
 For example, there is no smoking on the grounds of Simcoe Park.
-Be discreet and remember that you are representing the TD NJF – bringing a light jacket to cover up your volunteer T-shirt is a good idea.
+Be discreet and remember that you are representing the NJF – bringing a light jacket to cover up your volunteer T-shirt is a good idea.

 8. You may not allow unauthorized access to any Festival events.
 See staff for support if someone is persistent or you are unsure.